 Can I submit a paper filing?

-Employers may choose to paper file their Form W-2 filing if their total form count is less than the 250-form threshold.
-E-filing is encouraged by the IRS, but if you have less than 250 forms to file, then paper filing is an option!
+Employers may choose to paper file their Form W-2 filing if their total form count (across all filings and types) is less than the 10-form threshold.
+E-filing is encouraged by the IRS, but if you have less than 10 forms to file, then paper filing is an option!

 It’s important to note that paper filing is much slower than e-Filing, so it will take longer to receive results, errors, and make corrections.